zombocom/rundoc/README.md

 - `file.append`
 - `file.remove`

-Use the `filewrite` keyword followed by a filename, on the next line(s) put the contents of the file
+Use the `file.write` keyword followed by a filename, on the next line(s) put the contents of the file

     ```
-    ::: file.write config/routes.rb
+    :::> file.write config/routes.rb

     Example::Application.routes.draw do
       root        :to => "pages#index"